Approximation Schemes and Structural Barriers for the Two-Dimensional Knapsack Problem with Rotations: Improved approximation for the non-rotation case

 \paragraph{Alternate corridor processing.} To begin with, we process all acute subcorridors that are short.
 Then, all remaining acute subcorridors will be long.
 We make the following simple observation.

 \begin{lemma} In each of the remaining corridors, all obtuse subcorridors must be short. \end{lemma} \begin{proof} Suppose there exists an obtuse subcorridor $C_1$ that is long, and w.l.o.g.~assume that $C_1$ is horizontal.
 Starting from the left (resp. right) bend of $C_1$, we traverse the subcorridors one by one until we reach the first acute subcorridor $C'$ (resp. $C''$).
 Since all the short acute subcorridors were already processed, it must be the case that both $C'$ and $C''$ are long.
 Since $C_1$ is a horizontal long subcorridor, neither of $C'$ and $C''$ can be horizontal, else the width of the knapsack would exceed $N$.
-But then both $C'$ and $C''$ are vertical long subcorridors having only obtuse subcorridors in between, which is a contradiction. \end{proof}
+But then both $C'$ and $C''$ are vertical long subcorridors having only obtuse subcorridors in between, implying that the height of the knapsack exceeds $N$, a contradiction. \end{proof}

 From the above observation, it follows that in the remaining corridors, all the long subcorridors are acute, while all the short subcorridors are obtuse.
 Notice also that between any two vertical long subcorridors, there must exist a horizontal long subcorridor, otherwise the height of the knapsack would exceed~$N$.
 We perform two different corridor processings as follows.
 In the first case, we first process all the horizontal long subcorridors in any order, followed by processing the obtuse subcorridors (which are all short).
 At the end, only the vertical long subcorridors survive, which we can now directly partition into boxes.
 In this way, we save all the thin items in the vertical long subcorridors.
 The other case is symmetric with the roles of the horizontal and vertical long subcorridors reversed.
 We therefore obtain the following lemma.